Last updated: October 17th, 2023

 Lume Deodorant Review and Results from Testing [2023]

-My first reaction in evaluating Lume deodorant came from initial receipt of the packages.
-I immediately sniffed them.
-While they were mostly pleasant, they also had that faint “baby’s bottom” smell.
+My first reaction to Lume deodorant was that they were mostly pleasant; they had that faint “baby’s bottom” smell.

 I wasn’t too surprised because some of the bad Lume reviews on Reddit, Amazon, and other sites also mentioned this: